ticketmaster/aurora/catalog/pages/tabs/index.md

     Type: func(index)
     Default: ()=>{}
     Notes: Optional.
 Function that handles onclick event on item and takes index of item as an argument.
+  - Prop: tabChangedWithArrowKeys
+    Type: func(index)
+    Default: ()=>{}
+    Notes: Optional.
+This function is invoked when tab is changed with arrow keys.
+Takes index of item as an argument.
   - Prop: variant
     Type: bool
     Default: dark